startxfr/sxapi-core/docs/guides/README.md

 ## Contributing

-Please read [contributing guide](5.Contribute.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Read the [contributing guide](5.Contribute.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors